smoores-dev/storyteller/docs/docs/getting-started.md

     # Generate a cryptopgraphically secure random string,
     # e.g. with:
     #  openssl rand -base64 32
-    # and place it in this file
+    # and put it in this file
     file: ./STORYTELLER_SECRET_KEY.txt
 ```